 Other Health Problems

 - Inner ear problems (Ménière’s disease, labyrinthitis).
 These can cause dizziness and the sensation that the person or room is spinning, especially in the dark.

 - Vision problems.
 Poor eyesight (like cataracts, which cloud the vision), and eye diseases like glaucoma

 - Numbness.
-Numbness (peripheral neuropathy) in the legs and feet comes from nerve damage, which can be a result of simple aging or diseases like diabetes.
-Your nerves can no longer send signals to your brain about the position of your legs and feet, which can cause unsteadiness.
+Numbness (peripheral neuropathy) in the legs and feet comes from nerve damage, which can result from diseases like diabetes.

 - Joint and muscle problems.
-Most people experience at least some arthritis, joint pain, or muscle weakness with advancing years.
-These can interfere with your body’s ability to move and react quickly to changes in posture or position.
+Most people experience at least some arthritis, joint pain, or muscle weakness with age.
+These conditions can reduce the ability to move and react quickly to changes in posture or position.